 - Provide readers with expanded access to the materials at ReCAP

 - Ensure that those collections are preserved in perpetuity, and

 - Acquire and preserve the printed record in the future

-This page provides an overview of the work to date on ReCAP Shared Collections.
+This page provides an overview of the work to date on the ReCAP Shared Collections project.
 For further information and questions, please contact ReCAP's Executive Director.

-Direct benefits of the Shared Collection will include vastly expanded resources available to the patrons of each institution – we’ve estimated that each partner will have access to an additional 5-6 million new items, even after accounting for duplication; new opportunities for collaborative collection development activities; and demonstrated new technology and policy models for the national network of shared-print repositories.
-Partners will realize the first and second benefits by creating a single-copy archive, managed jointly, to which patrons of all three libraries will have unmediated access.
-This new unmediated access model will also reduce reliance on expensive interlibrary loan between partner institutions.
+Direct benefits of the shared collection include vastly expanded resources available to the patrons of each institution – we’ve estimated that each partner now has access to an additional 10 million new items, even after accounting for duplication; new opportunities for collaborative collection development activities; and demonstrated new technology and policy models for the national network of shared-print repositories.
+Partners realized the first and second benefits by creating a single-copy archive, managed jointly, to which patrons of all partner libraries have unmediated access.
+This new unmediated access model also reduces reliance on expensive interlibrary loan between partner institutions.

 Shared Collection Definitions and Policies

-One of three categories of materials held at the ReCAP facility, will consist of materials that the owning libraries commit to manage according to agreed shared collection policies including retention in perpetuity; these materials are general collections, consisting primarily of print monographs and serials.
-The other two categories of materials held in the ReCAP facility will be the open collection (general collection materials eligible to be used by all partners but not subject to retention requirements, such as duplicates) and the private collection (special collection materials with access restricted to the owning institution).
+One of three categories of materials held at the ReCAP facility consists of materials that the owning libraries commit to manage according to agreed shared collection policies including retention in perpetuity.
+These shared materials are general collections, consisting primarily of print monographs and serials.
+The other two categories of materials held in the ReCAP facility are the open collection (general collection materials eligible to be used by all partners but not subject to retention requirements, such as duplicates) and the private collection (special collection materials with access restricted to the owning institution).
 Each institution is responsible for the costs associated with maintaining its open and private collections.

 Key policy considerations for the Shared Collection include: